AWegnerGitHub/awegnergithub.github.io-content/2022_06_04_the_other_side_of_the_mirror.md

 ## That's a wrap

 With that, the conversation is over.
-I'm enjoying my role at Woven and plan using my previous experience as a customer to help other companies find their hidden gems in the candidate pool.
+I'm enjoying my role at Woven.
+There are a lot of ways to make the hiring process better in the tech industry and I'm going to be right there helping.